CDT-Bravo/anr1629-HW4/README.md

 ## Tool Overview
 This tool has been created to disrupt the blue team's ability to fix their services by causing keyboard issues.
-There are two features to this tool, key binding and key scrambling.
+There are three features to this tool, key binding, key scrambling, and command scrambling.

 ### Feature 1 - Key Binding
 The key binding feature currently binds the "Ctrl-d" key sequence to the s key and allows it to persist.